 Don’t forget to respond to reviews and be as present as possible online – positive interactions and connections will work wonders for your business in the long run.

-After a very difficult 2020, businesses in the hospitality industry are now competing to win the custom of all those pub-goers who spent the time cooped up at home.
+After a very difficult couple of years, businesses in the hospitality industry are now competing to win the custom of all those pub-goers who spent the time cooped up at home.
 Now that they can get out and enjoy a pint, it’s time to start thinking about ways to stand out from the crowd.

 You might not have known it, but branded games offer businesses a fun and cost-effective way to increase customer loyalty.
 Boasting high levels of engagement among players, games are a powerful marketing tool for delivering ROI and real-world results.